What is Education Foundation of Jackson Hole’s Role in TCSD School Fundraisers?

 • Facilities improvements not directed by TCSD#1 leadership

 • TCSD#1 and the Education Foundation of Jackson Hole support fundraisers August through May.
-You will need to apply at least 30 days in advance.
+You will need to apply at least 30 days in advance since all fundraisers require prior approval.

 • All fundraisers require district approval.
 This ensures that district financial policies are followed, that fundraisers remain equitable and transparent, and that everyone—donors, students, staff, and families—all have a positive experience.